Unbiased Carpet Buying Information for Homeowners

 However, of all these great sounding deals, I myself would never buy new carpet or flooring from Costco's vendors.
 Why?
 If you take a look at their free Carpet or Flooring brochure, they list a phone number for you to call to start your in-home Carpet or Flooring Consultation Process.

-Calling this phone number will put you in touch with a Shaw Flooring Design Consultant who is paid on a commission basis, and they will schedule an in-home consultation with you at your convenience.
-This Shaw Design Consultant, who likely does not really work for Shaw Industries, will come to your home and present you with certain carpet or flooring samples, and then will try to help you choose the right product for your specific needs.
+Calling this phone number will put you in touch with a Shaw Flooring Design Consultant or someone else who is paid on a commission basis.
+They will schedule an in-home consultation with you at your convenience.
+This Shaw Design Consultant will come to your home and present you with certain carpet or flooring samples, and then will try to help you choose the right product for your specific needs.
 They will also measure your home and give you a free, no-obligation estimate of all the costs.
+Is this the best way for you to purchase new carpet or flooring?

 The Costco Problem: They Make It Almost Impossible To Comparison Shop

-While a Shaw Flooring Design Consultant may carry some good quality carpet and flooring, be prepared for major sticker shock when you see what the total cost will be.
+While the Carpet Consultant that contacts you may carry some good quality carpet and flooring, be prepared for major sticker shock when you see what the total cost will be.
 Again, you can't comparison shop easily because they change the carpet style names and colors to thwart you.
 You would need to take their carpet samples with you into other carpet stores to try to compare samples side by side.
 They won't leave any of the the carpet samples with you to consider for a few days, so comparison shopping to find your best deal for the exact same products is definitely not easy to do.

-Locally owned and reputable carpet dealers will allow to to take several carpet samples home for you to consider for a few days.
-It's wise to consider the appearance of colors and styles carefully in your own home's lighting both in the morning, mid-day and evening scenarios.
+Locally-owned carpet dealers will allow you to take several carpet samples home for you to consider for a few days.
+If colors are important to you, it would be wise to consider the samples under your own home's lighting - in the morning, at mid-day with the curtains wide open and in evening scenarios.
+Don't be afraid to take your sweet time and change your mind many times before you make your final choices.

 There's a lot more you need to learn before you head out to shop for new carpet.